libp2p/specs/gossipsub/README.md

 followin criteria:
 - If the size of P's active list is less than A, it accepts the new node.
-- If P has no other neighbors  (as specified in the message), it accepts P as a random neighbor.
+- If P has not enough neighbors  (as specified in the message), it accepts P as a random neighbor.
 - Otherwise Q takes an RTT measurement to P.
   If it's closer than any near neighbors by a factor of alpha, then